MerlinMinder/matura/README.md

 # matura
 This is the repository where all the projects surrounding my matura work will be available.
 The work consists of a documentation website where the whole process is shown by blogposts, and the app itself.
-For more detailed information about the process, what was asked or the blogposts itself you can go to: https://matura-website.web.app/
+For more detailed information about the process, what was asked or the blogposts you can go to: https://matura-website.web.app/